DipalModi18/University-project/README.md

 # Income tax management system
-Creates Reports using crystal report viewer
+Built modules to calculate employee arrear, remuneration and income tax and to generate reports using crystal report viewer.